 Find Cheap Auto Insurance Quotes in Your Area

-In this article, we compare the major roadside assistance services available from auto insurance companies, clubs, manufacturers, and even your credit card.
-Each provider has a different menu of features, access to a network of body shops, and cost.
-Then, we'll review the strength and cost of each of the providers' roadside benefits.
-We've included the three biggest auto insurance companies, the largest roadside assistance club, car manufacturers, two credit card issuers, and an on-demand service so that prospective members can see how their service can differ.
-We've used the middle tier of services or average across multiple plans where applicable, and the cost of individual services from Urgent.ly, a smartphone app that suggests roadside service providers based on your location, as a benchmark.
-Here are how the programs from the major roadside assistance providers stack up on the major benefits.
+In this article, we compare the major roadside assistance services available from auto insurance companies, clubs, manufacturers and even certain credit cards.
+We checked the menu of features, network of service providers and costs involved, then reviewed each provider's offering.
+We've included some of the biggest auto insurance companies, the largest roadside assistance club, several car manufacturers and credit card issuers, and an on-demand service.
+As a benchmark, we used the middle tier of services or average across multiple plans where applicable, and the cost of individual services from Urgent.ly, a smartphone app that suggests roadside service providers based on your location.
+Here's how roadside assistance programs from the major providers stack up.

 If you drive as many miles as the average person (13,475 per year) and take advantage of the benefits, AAA is the best roadside assistance option.
-We compared the middle-tier membership (AAA Plus) to other roadside assistance options in the chart below and this was still the case.
-AAA Plus members have services others do not as well.
-Out of the best auto insurance companies, GEICO's roadside assistance program is the most competitive to the AAA Plus.
-It offers similar services for an annual rate starting as low as $14, depending on someone’s driving history, state they live in and other factors.
-What GEICO doesn’t have is an extremely long list of discounts and rewards available to AAA members.
-Here are how the programs compare to each other and Urgent.ly.
-Note that most of these providers have an annual fee, while Urgent.ly is an on-demand road assistance smartphone app that charges per incident.
+We compared the middle-tier membership (AAA Plus) to other roadside assistance options in the chart below, and this was still the case.
+Out of the best auto insurance companies, GEICO's roadside assistance program is the most competitive to AAA Plus.
+It offers similar services for an annual rate starting as low as $14, depending on the user's driving history, state and other factors.
+What GEICO lacks is a long list of discounts and rewards, which are available to AAA members.
+Here's how the programs compare:

 |AAA Plus||Up to 100 miles||Yes||Yes||Services up to $100||Free limited supply to nearest station||Yes|